Slow down your wardrobe

-For example, in our current collection, we’ve primarily used nappa lambskin that is 100% certified with a gold rating from the LWG (Leather Working Group) - an initiative that campaigns to optimise environmental management in the leather industry, and promotes toxin-free processing using as little energy and water as possible.
-For us, striving towards sustainability is a never-ending process.
-We’re always searching for innovative materials made from renewable fibres.
-Our current collection, for example, includes sneakers with laces made of Tencel or with EVA-WALK eco-soles which are composed of up to 30% recycled materials.
+The materials in our collections are certified up to 100 percent with the Gold rating of the LWG (Leather Working Group) - an initiative that works to optimize environmental management in the leather industry and stands for pollutant-free processing with the lowest possible energy and water consumption.
+For us, the pursuit of sustainability is a never-ending process.
+We are always on the lookout for innovative materials made from renewable fibers.
+Our collections include, for example, sneakers with laces made from Tencel or EVA-WALKeco soles that are made from up to 30 percent recycled materials.

 Ultralight FUTURE sneaker with laces made of Tencel

 WAVE sneaker with eco-friendly EVA sole made from 30% recycled material

 SENSE mule made from the finest certified lambskin